Struct Operator

 §Extra Options

-Operator::stat is a wrapper of Operator::stat_with without any options.
-To use extra options like if_match and if_none_match, please use Operator::stat_with instead.
+Operator::stat is a wrapper around Operator::stat_with that uses no additional options.
+To specify extra options such as if_match and if_none_match, please use Operator::stat_with instead.

 §Examples